Praia da Falésia, Algarve – Complete Guide to Portugal’s Most Beautiful Beach

 What Makes Praia da Falesia so Special?

-• Unique red and orange cliffs formed over millions of years.
+• Distinctive red and orange cliffs formed over millions of years

 Why Praia da Falésia Is Considered One of the Best Beaches in the World